davidkonrad/toUnicodeVariant/README.md

 #### Expected output
 There are really difference between browsers, versions and support of unicode variants.
 I have not figured it all out yet.
 Still "script" is a really headache.
-Best browser for supporting both vaiants and flags are defently Firefox.
+Best browser for supporting both variants and flags are defently Firefox.

 ### Example